bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 66°
-- Heavy Rain
+- Drizzle
-- 99% humidity
+- 96% humidity
-- 6 mph wind
+- 12 mph wind
-- 94% cloud cover
+- 100% cloud cover
 - 47 AQI 🟩
-- 0.72 inches of rain in the past 24 hours
+- 1.5 inches of rain in the past 24 hours
-- 0.37 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 <noscript>
 <h3>Outlook</h3>